domsinclair/CanineRescueTutorials/Tutorials/datamodels.md

 There is a price to pay for this, isn't there always?
 The SQL that ORM's write is nowhere near as efficient as that written by a good SQL practitioner but for the average developer ORM's have made database interactions much much easier.

 Laravel has it'#s own ORM and our project is already in a position to use it, so with that in mind let's start to create some of the Data Models we are going to need.

+## The First Model

+There are a series of things that we need to do for each data model we create.

+- Create and define the model itself
+- Create a migration for the model (this is what will create the table in our database).
+- Create the means by which we can perform CRUD operations.
+- Generate some fake data for use during development.